dotnet/msbuild/documentation/wiki/ChangeWave-Dev.md

 ### Change Wave 'End of Lifespan' Procedure
 Your feature will eventually become standard functionality.
 When a change wave rotates out, do the following:
 1. Start by deleting the constant `Wave17_4` that was created in step one.
-1. Remove **all** if-statements surrounding features that were assigned that change wave.
+1. Remove **all** conditions surrounding features that were assigned that change wave.
+1. Delete tests associated with checking that the wave to be deleted is disabled.

 # Questions!
-1. How do we correctly check for $(MSBUILDCHANGEWAVEVERSION) <= 16.7 when MSBUILDCHANGEWAVEVERSION is 16.10?
- - Done, we use the instrinsic function `MSBuild::VersionGreaterThan` (thanks Nick!)

-IDEA: What if we didn't throw a warning in the static `IsChangeWaveEnabled` class?
-How could we?

-Dev calls IsChangeWaveEnabled incorrectly?
-Fail the build.
-Explicitly let them know they messed up and should be using the constants.